palewire/first-python-notebook/docs/totals/index.rst

     merged.amount

-Now we can add up the column's total using the pandas method `sum <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.sum.html>`_, just as we did when we were first getting started with pandas.
+Now we can add up the column's total using the pandas method `sum`_, just as we did when we were first getting started with pandas.

 .. code-block:: python